martinatjie/playground/README.md

 - Playlist creator based on prompts
 - Portfolio maker
 - priority sorting helper
+- Pressure sensor for your office chair that tells you when it's time to take a break
 - Problem: Windows search is extremely slow and after search results it is still extremely cumbersome to check which file is the right one.
 Solution: Scenarios that I want to use instead of a global search...
 I want to tell AI what I am looking for in natural language.
 It should then figure out what kinds of search criteria to apply.
 Very much like OpenAI/ChatGPT/Bingbot/Bard - it should be super quick and very accurate and helpful.
 It should be able to also answer questions for me without me having to open a file and finding the answer myself.</blue>
 - publish-to-all-social
 - Puzzle maker